WebAssembly/interface-types/proposals/interface-types/working-notes/choices/webidl.md

 >Interface Types are intended to enable webAssembly modules to interoperate
 >across ownership boundaries.

+The different scenarios outlined are simply different cases where ownership boundaries are involved.

 ### Ownership Boundaries

 The term 'ownership boundary' bears further explanation.
 Informally, we can say